uncognic/blackbox/README.md

 # Blackbox
 Blackbox is an assembly-like language with an assembler and a bytecode interpreter.
+It uses Intel Assembly-like syntax. (register order is dst, src)
 ### Examples
 Hello World in Blackbox:
 ```